rajput1991/myprivaterepo/src/mynotes.md

 -----------------------------------------------------------------
 Database:
 1. We need to persist data on app reload ,so db is needed.
-2. Why dont we directly connect angular to mongodb by surpassing node express app.?
+2. Why dostt we directly connect angular to mongodb by surpassing node express app.?
 It is technically possible.
 But it is highly inscure and secure authentication is not possible.
 We need credential for login into DB and if we do same in angular front end, it can be seen in browser as native JS.
 So directly connecting angular and DB is not a good idea .
 Instead we will send an http request to node and node has all credentials details which users cant read